raymondbutcher/pretf/README.md

 * Python 3.6+
 * Terraform 0.12+

 ## Configuration

 Configuration is completely optional.

-By default, Pretf will create `*.tf.json` files from any `*.tf.py` files in the current directory and then execute Terraform.
+By default, Pretf will create `*.tf.json` files from any `*.tf.py` files found in the current directory and then execute Terraform.

 Configuration can be used to: